kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

     1234

 ### Get Instance Status
-You can check on the status of Kiji instances using Dropwizard’s healthcheck portal (default port: 8081).
+You can check on the status of Kiji instances using Dropwizard's healthcheck portal (default port: 8081).

     $ curl http://localhost:8081/healthcheck